-Over the previous three years, we attended an average of 578 primary fires a year that did not involve buildings.
-The actual overall total number of incidents we attended was 1,734, with Easington District accounting for the most, which includes an increase year on year.
+Over the previous three years, we attended an average of 609 primary fires a year that did not involve buildings.
+The actual overall total number of incidents we attended was 1,827, with Easington District accounting for the most, although this area did see a decrease in 2018/19.
+Derwentside and Wear and Tees were the only districts to experience an increase during 2018/19.

-Darlington and Durham Districts both encountered in excess of 100 incidents during 2017/18.
 The majority of incidents were deliberate road vehicle fires, with garden sheds, grassland, woodland and crops making up the remaining incidents.

 Risk 16 - Primary fires (other than buildings)

 Catastrophic

-Significant 1
+Significant

-Moderate
+Moderate \star

-Minor •
+Minor

 Limited

-Low Medium Low Medium Medium High High
+L .OW Medium Low Medium Medium High High

-Likelihood High
+Likelihood Likelihood High

-Consequence Moderate
+Consequence М oderate

 Overall assessment High